juusokasperi/op-cloud-assignment/README.md

 This project uses a single `package.json` at the root to orchestrate all actions.

 ### 1. Build & Deploy
-This single command will install all dependencies, build the frontend and deploy the entire stack to your AWS account using CDK.
+This single command will install all dependencies, build the frontend, test the infrastructure and deploy the entire stack to your AWS account using CDK.
 During deployment, CDK automatically builds the backend Docker image and will prompt you to approve the creation of IAM roles.
 You will need to type `y` to approve these changes.
 This step will take a couple minutes - after the application has been deployed, the terminal will display the URL outputs.
 ```
 npm run deploy
 ```

 ### 2. Destroy
-Tear down all AWS resources (and avoid further charges)
+To tear down all AWS resources (and avoid further charges)
 ```
 npm run destroy
 ```